Nancypatel1103/ComplianceClient/AP-UTILITY-TOOL-CHECKING/AP-Utility-tool-checking.md

 # AP-UTILITY-TOOL-CHECKING

 ## Register Request
-When CE completed CE to Hub Communication, by that time, It would have an endpoint.
+When the Device completes Device to Hub Communication, by that time, It will have an endpoint.
 Using `endpoint`, CE would make a register request.

 Use of Register Request
-- Report CE for the first time to the Cloud
+- Report Device for the first time to the Cloud
 - Get an authentication token from the cloud for communication

 ## InfiniteClouds Register API